-Chitkul A tiny outpost named chitkul is situated at an height of 3450 meters in Kinnaur District of himachal pradesh.
+Chitkul A tiny outpost named Chitkul is situated at a height of 3450 meters in the Kinnaur District of Himachal Pradesh.

-The place is famous among the off-beat traveller and nature lovers.
-If you love travelling and want to get stress free in a short period of time chitkul will not disappoint.
+The place is famous among the off-beat traveler and nature lovers.
+If you love traveling and want to get stress free in a short period of time Chitkul will not disappoint.

 Chitkul is a small village that lies in Kinnaur Valley.
-It is the last indian village on indo – tibet border.
+It is the last Indian village on an Indo – Tibet border.

 The main attraction in Chitkul is the wooden houses and the temple complex in the village.
 The Goddess of Chitkul is believed to be very powerful and is the only non-Buddhist deity to which respect is to be paid by the Parikrama pilgrims.

-Since Chitkul is covered with snow during Oct-March their are very few travellers who dare visit this place.
-The ideal time to visit chitkul is April – Sep
+Since Chitkul is covered with snow during Oct-March there are very few travelers who dare visit this place.
+The ideal time to visit Chitkul is April – Sep.

 |Month||Avg.
 Minimum (°C)||Avg.
 Maximum (°C)|

 The nearest airport is Shimla which is 227 km from Chitkul.the flight numbers from Delhi to Shimla are not frequent.